Bedrock-OSS/bedrock-wiki/docs/servers/server-software.md

 ---

 Minecraft servers allow players to play online or via a local area network with other people.
-This is widespread within Java Edition Minecraft but is also possible on Bedrock.
 [You can download the official Mojang BDS software here](https://www.minecraft.net/en-us/download/server/bedrock).

 Alongside the Vanilla BDS offering, many community projects exist, in a variety of languages.
 These other projects get seperated into Custom Server Software (Custom) and BDS-Based.

+Types of Server Software:
-Custom Server Software = Server Software that is build from completely scratch.
+- Custom Server Software = Server Software that is build from completely scratch.
-BDS-Based = Server Software that uses BDS as a base and mods it.
+- BDS-Based = Server Software that uses BDS as a base and modifies it.

+You might notice that there is a lot of Custom Server Software, compared to BDS-Based ones.
+This has plenty of reasons, the biggest being:
+- We did not have an official Server Software for a long time, the first Release of BDS was on August 28, 2018... about 7 years after the first release for Bedrock Edition in 2011
+- The Symbols (also referred to as Mappings) have first been stripped to reduce the amount of information contained and finally been removed from the game in 1.21.10, due to which a lot of BDS-Based software died

 ## Active Software